Pinula Contreras: Coaching career

 López Contreras has been a coach in the youth divisions of Comunicaciones, as well as of the senior team.
 He has also managed a number of teams in lower divisions, including Coatepeque, Nueva Santa Rosa, Santa Catarina Pinula, Mixco, Fraijanes, Villa Canales, and Boca del Monte.
 The municipal stadium of Santa Catarina Pinula, the Estadio Pinula Contreras, was renamed in his honor.

+Death

+Contreras died on 13 September 2026, four days before his 92nd birthday.